Squeezed Britons avoid hotels, car trips

 LONDON Cash-strapped Britons are cutting back on hotel stays, switching from cars to public transport and avoiding home improvements to save money as recession fears bite, updates from consumer-facing companies showed on Tuesday.

-Whitbread had been a resilient performer throughout the economic downturn, with its budget Premier Inn hotels proving popular with business and leisure customers and drinks at its Costa Coffee chain regarded as an "affordable luxury."
+Whitbread (WTB.L) had been a resilient performer throughout the economic downturn, with its budget Premier Inn hotels proving popular with business and leisure customers and drinks at its Costa Coffee chain regarded as an "affordable luxury".

 But the company on Tuesday reported a sharp fall in sales growth at both, blaming the slowdown on the grim economic outlook.